b1lodHand/absent-dialogues/README.md

 ## Wrapping up

 Thank you for reading this all the way to down here.
-If you are interested in this project, please consider branching to it.
+If you are interested in this project, please consider **contributing** to it.
 I'd be happy to work with you!
 I hope this tool helps you on the journey of gamedev.
 Have a nice day!